 While the Marine Corps leadership principles can be helpful to work towards in everyday life, they’re beneficial in the workplace.
 Here are a few ways you can manifest these qualities in your leadership style for the betterment of yourself and your team:

 - Justice: The first of the Marine Corps leadership principles is justice.
 Know the rules, obey them, and enforce them fairly.
 This is the only way to maintain order without causing resentment.

-- Judgment: Sound judgment is essential for employees at every ladder rung, but especially at the top.
+- Judgment: Sound judgment is essential for employees at every ladder rung, especially at the top.

 - Dependability: Your team must be able to trust you.
 A leader must show up and do the work consistently to be taken seriously.

 - Initiative: Strong leaders take the initiative.
-If you wait around for someone else to act, you’ll always be a follower.
+You’ll always be a follower if you wait for someone else to act.

 - Decisiveness: A leader must be able to make decisions.
-You’re steering the ship: your team needs to be able to trust that you know where you’re going.
+You’re steering the ship: your team needs to trust that you know where you’re going.

-- Tact: As a leader, you will have to deliver bad news or unpleasant feedback occasionally.
-It’s crucial to handle these situations with tact, even when tensions are high.
+- Tact: As a leader, you must occasionally deliver bad news or unpleasant feedback.
+Handling these situations tactfully is crucial, even when tensions are high.

-- Integrity: This goes hand-in-hand with dependability, but a leader must be a good example.
+- Integrity goes hand-in-hand with dependability, but a leader must be a good example.
 If you live a life of integrity, your team will trust you to make sound decisions.

-- Endurance: It’s the leader’s job to keep going even when the situation is dire.
+- Endurance: The leader’s job is to keep going even when the situation is dire.
 Leading is tiring work, but you must persist.
 There are no time-outs in business.

 - Bearing: Hold your head high and exude confidence.
-Your team will be able to detect your poise, both physical and proverbial.
+Your team will be able to detect your physical and proverbial poise.